 Paragraph 7 ensures that a Party may not assert as a defense, or for any other reason, that the company or national involved in the investment dispute has received or will receive reimbursement for the same damages under an insurance or guarantee contract.
-Paragraph 8 ensures that for ICSID Convention Arbitration, the

-Paragraph 8 ensures that for ICSID Convention Arbitration, the nationality of a company in the host country will be determined by ownership or control, rather than by place of incorporation.
-This ensures that a claim may be brought by an investor's host country subsidiary.
+Paragraph 8 ensures that for any arbitration, including ICSID Convention Arbitration, the nationality of a company in the host country will be determined by ownership or control, rather than by place of incorporation.
+This ensures that a claim may be brought by an investor's subsidiary in the host country.

-Article X (Settlement of disputes between the Parties)
+Article X (Settlement of Disputes Between the Parties)

-Article X provides for binding arbitration of disputes between the United States and the Republic of Trinidad and Tobago that are not resolved through consultations or other diplomatic channels, with time periods agreed to during these negotiations.
+Article X provides for binding arbitration of disputes between the United States and the Republic of Albania concerning the interpretation or application of the Treaty that are not resolved through consultations or other diplomatic channels, with time periods agreed to during these negotiations.
 The article constitutes each Party's prior consent to arbitration.
-Paragraph 4 adds to the Treaty a provision clarifying that each Party shall pay the costs of its representation in the arbitration.
-This does not change the prototype's meaning in any way, but merely makes explicit what is understood under customary international law.

-Article XI (Preservation of rights)
+Article XI (Preservation of Rights)